IBC Promotions

 At least one semester of experience as a consultant

-Submit your resume, and we’ll pull in your Performance Review to determine if you are qualified.
+Submit your resume, and we'll pull in your 360 Feedback to determine if you are qualified.
 Be sure to talk with your project manager and senior manager before applying.

 Based on your case and your performance throughout the semester, we will let you know our decision at the beginning of next semester after project sourcing is complete.